Modekory/mdkscan/README.md

 # rep-moedir
 Simple bruteforcer directory or file on sites

-!!!Use only to search for vulnerabilities to improve protection, do not use it for criminal purposes!!!
+!!!Use only to search for vulnerabilities to improve protection or CTF, do not use it for criminal purposes!!!

 It has two keys -l and -f
 -l (-link (cannot be used))